A franchise owner called me last month. Two lines in: “I installed AI on my website, and I still have the same missed-call problem.”

 - Train them on the same knowledge base.Same pricing, same service areas, same hours.
 Visitors shouldn't get different answers depending on which channel they used.

-Every free AI Business Audit starts with exactly this question — which channel is leaking the most revenue in YOUR operation right now.
+Every free AI Business Audit from Expand AI Business Solutions starts with exactly this question — which channel is losing the most revenue in YOUR operation right now.
 The answer determines what to build first and in what order.
 No technology until the math is clear.